Local and Global Blow Downs of Transport Twistor Space: Canonical -maps and their perturbation theory

-by the Cauchy-Schwarz inequality.
+by the Cauchy--Schwarz inequality.
 Hence \ref{minimalsolution2} implies \ref{minimalsolution1}.
 Vice versa, if $h'$ is also an energy minimiser, then in the previous display we have equality, and thus $h$ and $h'$ have to be linearly dependent, which is only possible if $u=u'$. \end{proof}

-As discussed in \textsection \ref{s_holext}, the Euclidean $\beta$-map from \eqref{euclidbeta} is a holomorphic extension of $(z,dz)$.
+As discussed in Section~\ref{s_holext}, the Euclidean $\beta$-map from \eqref{euclidbeta} is a holomorphic extension of~$(z,{\rm d}z)$.
 In view of the preceding proposition, we now see that it is singled out amongst all such extensions by having minimal $||\cdot||_\mathrm{sym}$-energy.

-\begin{proposition}[Extremality of Euclidean $\beta$-map] Let $M=\DD$, equipped with the Euclidean metric.
-Then the map $\beta(z,\mu)=(z-\mu^2\bar z,\mu)$ satisfies
+\begin{Proposition}[extremality of Euclidean $\beta$-map] Let $M=\DD$, equipped with the Euclidean metric.
+Then the map $\beta(z,\mu)=\bigl(z-\mu^2\bar z,\mu\bigr)$ satisfies